Combinatorial Topological Models for Phylogenetic Networks and the Mergegram Invariant: Computational aspects

-\begin{remark} The intuition behind Thm.~\ref{thm:complexity}, is that by Rem.~\ref{rem:joinstwo} the information of all maximal simplices in the join of the facegrams is already given by the collection of maximal simplices of the facegrams of the trees.
-This is not the case for cliquegrams where we need to find maximal cliques for the different filtration levels, either in the case of constructing the join cliquegram from (cliquegrams of) the treegrams or when squashing the loops in the facegram.
+\begin{remark} The intuition behind \textit{Thm.~\ref{thm:complexity}}, is that by \textit{Rem.~\ref{rem:joinstwo}} the information of all maximal simplices in the join of the facegrams is already given by the collection of maximal simplices of the facegrams of the trees.
+This is not the case for cliquegrams where we need to find maximal cliques for the different filtration levels, either in the case of constructing the join-cliquegram from (cliquegrams of) the treegrams or when squashing the loops in the facegram.
 Thus, the cliquegram construction and therefore the calculation of the mergegram of cliquegram might need exponential time. \end{remark}

-\paragraph{Join-facegram: algorithms}~\\ In the following, we list two algorithms for the mergegram of the join facegram.
-Algorithm \ref{alg:join_tree_facegram} is still close to the actual implementation; we could just say: make a huge union of all $(\sigma, I_\Sigma)$ and then just take the smallest filtration value of $\sigma$ over all such pairs.
-A bit more precisely, the algorithm to calculate the labelled mergegram first collects all different pairs $(\sigma , I_\sigma)$ for a fixed $\sigma$ in all the labelled mergegrams of the treegrams to get the minimal birth time $\min _{i} F_{T^i}(\sigma)$ and minimal death time $\min_{i} F_{T^i}(\tau_i)$ for $\tau_i \supset \sigma$.
-Then the labelled mergegram for the join of the treegrams is directly given by this collection.
+\textbf{Join-facegram: algorithms}~\\ In the following, we list two algorithms for the mergegram of the join-facegram.
+Algorithm \ref{alg:join_tree_facegram} is still close to the actual implementation; we could just say: make a large union of all $(\sigma, I_\Sigma)$ and then just take the smallest filtration value of $\sigma$ over all such pairs.
+A bit more precisely, the algorithm to calculate the labeled mergegram first collects all different pairs $(\sigma , I_\sigma)$ for a fixed $\sigma$ in all the labeled mergegrams of the treegrams to get the minimal birth time $\min _{i} F_{\caT ^i}(\sigma)$ and minimal death time $\min_{i} F_{\caT ^i}(\tau_i)$ for $\tau_i \supset \sigma$.
+Then the labeled mergegram for the join of the treegrams is directly given by this collection.

 The algorithm relies on the fact that for the associated ultranetworks for the tree distances for each $(\sigma, I_\sigma)$ in a treegram, the distance between taxa in the face-set $\sigma$ are smaller than the distances between points in $\sigma$ and outside of it, that is